Rohan-Dah/kyverno-task/README.md

 pod/important-app created
 ```

-As we can see, the above pod named important-app has three containers that must violates the policy, but due to policyexception it is not.
+As we can see, the above pod named important-app has three containers that must violate the policy, but due to policyexception it is not.

 Thank you